Engineering-Research-and-Development/iotagent-opcua/docker/README.md

 -   `IOTA_OPCUA_MT_ENTITY_ID` - entityId to be assigned to the newly generated entity from MappingTool execution
 -   `IOTA_OPCUA_MT_ENTITY_TYPE` - entityType to be assigned to the newly generated entity from MappingTool execution
 -   `IOTA_OPCUA_MT_NAMESPACE_IGNORE` - Namespaces to ignore when crawling nodes from OPC UA Server
+-   `IOTA_OPCUA_MT_STORE_OUTPUT` - boolean flag to determine whether to store the output of the mapping tool execution or not

 ### Further Information